Keyword search volume refers to the average number of times a keyword is searched for within a particular time frame.

 It’s not a guessing game.
 As with most things in SEO, data-driven tools guide the process.

 Here are some of the best keyword research tools with a brief explanation of how to use them:

 - Google Trends

 Semrush Keyword Magic Tool

-You can use the Keyword Magic Tool to find and analyze keywords to drive successful SEO and PPC marketing campaigns and attract traffic to your business website.
+You can use it to find and analyze keywords to drive successful SEO and PPC campaigns.
+And attract traffic to your site.